2023 Best Communication & Journalism Schools in Indiana

 Read full report on Communication & Journalism at Hanover College

-Franklin College did quite well in this year’s ranking of the best schools for communication and journalism students.
-It came in at #6 on the list.
-Located in the suburb of Franklin, Franklin College of Indiana is a private not-for-profit school with a small student population.
+Franklin College landed the #6 spot in the 2023 rankings for the best communication and journalism programs.
+Located in the suburb of Franklin, Franklin College of Indiana is a private not-for-profit college with a small student population.

 Communication & Journalism majors at Franklin College of Indiana take out an average of $27,000 in student loans while working on their egree.

 Purdue University Global ranked #7 on this year’s Best Communication & Journalism Schools in Indiana list.
-Located in the small city of Indianapolis, Purdue University Global is a public college with a very large student population.
+Located in the city of Indianapolis, Purdue University Global is a public school with a very large student population.

 While working on their degree, communication and journalism majors at Purdue University Global accumulate an average of around $48,419 in student debt.

-With a ranking of #8, Ball State University did quite well on this year’s best schools for communication and journalism students.
-Ball State is a very large public school located in the small city of Muncie.
+Ball State University came in at #8 in this year’s edition of the Best Communication & Journalism Schools in Indiana ranking.
+Ball State is a very large public school located in the city of Muncie.

 On average, communication and journalism graduates from Ball State take out $24,135 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $305.